 As a Rights Respecting School, our Pembroke House right is UNICEF Article 30 ‘Children from minority or indigenous groups’.
 Every child has the right to learn and use the language, customs and religion of their family, whether or not these are shared by the majority of the people in the country where they live.
 We respect the rights of others.

 We live our value of compassion through our work with Acorns: students volunteer and collect for them.
 Money is raised each year for this worthy cause.

-Worcester House is a community who endeavour to do well in all areas of school, from excelling in lessons and demonstrating positive attitudes to learning, to taking part in a wide range of extra-curricular activities.
-Positive and motivated we are keen to make the most of every opportunity to develop our character.
-With a strong student leadership team dedicating their time and energy to help everyone in our house, all feel safe and happy all the time.
+Worcester House is made up of a community of students who endeavour to do well in all areas of school from excelling in lessons and achieving pleasing ATL scores to taking part in extra-curricular activities across a wide range of activities.
+We are a very positive and motivated house keen to make the most of every opportunity to develop our character.
+We have a strong leadership team of students who dedicate their time and energy to help everyone in our house feel safe and happy at all times.

-As a Rights Respecting School our Worcester House Right is UNICEF Article 6 ‘Life, survival and development’.
-We encourage every student to make the most of every moment in school, maximising their chances of reaching their potential.
+As a Rights Respecting School our Worcester house right is ‘life, survival and development’.
+This is something we strongly support by encouraging every student to make the most of every day and every hour in school maximising their chances of reaching their potentials.
 We also work hard to develop supportive relationships with parents and carers so they are able to actively and confidently support this process as well.
-We respect the rights of others.

-Cancer Research is our house charity and we have been working hard to raise as much money as possible throughout the year through samosa and cake sales, sporting events and a staff swimathon.
-Worcester recognises the importance of demonstrating compassion towards others and we work hard to ensure our students understand that everyone is different, but deserves to be treated equally and fairly at all times.
+Cancer Research is our house charity and we have been working hard to raise as much money as possible throughout the year involving samosa and cake sales, sporting events and a staff swimathon.
+Worcester house recognises the importance of being compassionate towards others and we work hard to ensure our students understand that everyone is different but deserves to be treated equally and fairly at all times.